Restaurant in Les Monthairons, France

 Is Hostellerie du Château des Monthairons good for a special occasion?

-Yes, and it's one of the stronger cases for it in the Meuse Valley.
-The 19th-century château setting does the heavy lifting for milestone dinners, and the €€€ price range sits well below what a comparable special-occasion meal costs in Paris.
+Yes, it's one of the stronger cases for it in the Meuse Valley.
+The 19th-century château setting does the heavy lifting for milestone dinners, the €€€ price range sits well below what a comparable special-occasion meal costs in Paris.
 The Michelin Plate recognition in both 2024 and 2025 confirms the kitchen is consistent enough to justify the occasion.

 What should I wear to Hostellerie du Château des Monthairons?